ooptimism/gerrit-master/README.md

-# Gerrit master image
+# Gerrit image

-Gerrit master image for a Gerrit master
+Gerrit image for a primary Gerrit instance

 ## Content